- Latest News

-At Alder Brook we aim to develop a high quality, fun and creative curriculum that inspires all pupils to be confident, resilient and positively engaged.
-Through this they will be able to express themselves through real life experiences, enhance sensory needs and improve self-esteem.
+At Alder Brook we aim to develop a high quality, fun and creative curriculum that inspires all pupils to be confident, resilient and Positively engaged.
+Through this they will be able to express themselves through real life experiences, enhance sensory needs, improve self-esteem and speech and language.
 It is our intent to engage, inspire and challenge pupils to be able to be inventive, creative and gain a wider knowledge of the arts.
 As pupils progress they should be able to use a range of materials and have a deeper understanding of art and design.

 We aim for pupils at Alder Brook to experience and develop their enjoyment of the arts.
 They will gain a range of experiences which will support them in making aspirational choices in the future.